 Our diocese offers separate programs for first marriages and validations or marriages in which one or both of the parties have been previously married.
 Once the couple has met with their pastor, they will be scheduled into one of the following programs

 First-time Marriage – This Marriage Preparation program consists of five, two hour sessions which are held once a week for five consecutive weeks.
 Each session must be attended in order to receive a Certificate of Completion.
 This certificate will be mailed to your pastor upon completion of the program.

 Hispanic Marriage Preparation – Materials are available for Spanish speaking engaged couples preparing for marriage in the diocese.
-Contact your pastor or the Family Ministries Office to obtain these materials.
+Contact your pastor or the Family Life Office to obtain these materials.

 The Diocese of Springfield-Cape Girardeau

 Congratulations on your plans to promise each other your lives as husband and wife, as parents of your children.
 Our entire Catholic community, which believes in God’s love and providence, is happy for you, your family, and all of your friends.
 Be assured of our prayers as you prepare for marriage.